CHATTG1/PredictiveModeling/nl/pt/BR/pm_service_api_spark_batch.md

 ## Excluindo uma implementação em lote

-É possível excluir a implementação, se ela não é mais necessária, usando uma consulta como a amostra a seguir.
+Para excluir a implementação, use a consulta a seguir:

 Exemplo de solicitação: